OctopusDeploy/OctoPack/CONTRIBUTING.md

  - Add comments to the PR with questions you may have, or you would like suggestions on.

 If the changes you are making are related to an issue against OctoPack, don't forget to reference the issue number in the PR.

-Things that will increase the chance that your pull request will be accepted:
-- Follow existing code conventions.
-- Include unit tests that would otherwise fail without your code, but pass with it.

 **Happy contributing!**